 Want a cool new trendy name?
 Consider looking for inspiration from other languages and countries.
 For example, this article has a list of ethnic grandmother names like Oma (German), YaYa (Greek), or Savta (Hebrew).

 Maybe you have a connection to some of these names through your own family history (even if you no longer speak those languages), or maybe you have a favorite country that you love to travel to – or if you’re learning a foreign language, using that language’s grandmother name could be a fun way to share the language with your grandchildren.

-Even if some families are not highly cultural or religious, they may choose names which honor their culture or heritage.
+Even if some families are not highly cultural or religious, they may choose names that honor their culture or heritage.
 Or they choose them just to be different from the more common names.
-Some cultures see their specific names for grandparents as a mark of respect, and to call them anything else is disrespect.
+Some cultures see their specific names for grandparents as a mark of respect, and to call them anything else is disrespectful.

-Here are a few popular grandmother names from different countries and languages – see if any of these are inspiring to you – and read this article if you’d like more information on the meanings behind the names.
+Here are a few popular grandmother names from different countries and languages – see if any of these are inspiring to you.

 - Chinese: NaiNai